How To Soften Chest Hair After Trimming

 Warm compress

 Once you have finished shaving or trimming, you should apply a warm compress to your skin.
 Run warm water over a cloth and hold it against your chest.
-This will soften the skin and soothe irritation, and prevent shorter hairs from causing the skin to feel itchy.

 Aloe vera

 Aloe vera works wonders to soothe the skin.
-It has a cooling effect that will soften the feel of razor burn and will make your skin feel so much more comfortable once shaving is done.
-It also brings some nourishment and hydration to your skin, which is always great.
+It has a cooling effect that softens the feel of razor burn, making your skin feel much more comfortable after shaving.

 Moisturize